Danny Ings: AFC Bournemouth

 On 30 November, he signed a new contract extension which lasted until 2012.
 He made his league debut and first start for Bournemouth on 28 December 2010, in a 2–0 away defeat to Milton Keynes Dons in League One, where he was substituted off in the first half for Steve Fletcher.
 He started to become a first-team regular and scored his first professional goal against Swindon Town on 1 February 2011, in a 3–2 win at Dean Court.
 His form saw him rewarded with a new contract extension, lasting until 2013.
-On 26 February 2011, he scored a header to equalise in 2–1 win away at Dagenham & Redbridge in the league.
+On 26 February 2011, he scored a header to equalise in a 2–1 win away at Dagenham & Redbridge in the league.
 On 1 April he added to his tally with a goal against Peterborough United in a 3–3 draw.
 He went through a rich vein of goalscoring from in April, scoring four goals in three matches.
 He scored an overhead kick to equalise in the last minute against Tranmere Rovers, however, the Cherries went on to lose the match 2–1.
 He also scored in a 2–0 away victory over Notts County.
 He scored his first brace in a 2–2 draw with Yeovil Town, including one penalty.
 His final goal for Bournemouth came in the last match of the season, in the play-off semi-final defeat to Huddersfield Town, as Bournemouth were knocked out on penalties.

 In the summer of 2011, he was linked with reported moves away from Bournemouth with Celtic, Liverpool and Newcastle United.
 Premier League club Fulham also had a £400,000 bid rejected by the club.
 In July 2011, he was rewarded with his fifth contract in twelve months, improving his deal to be one of the top earners at the club.
 He remained at the club through pre-season and started in the first match of the season in a 3–0 away defeat to Charlton Athletic.
 It proved to be his final appearance for the club.